 Don’t forget to follow us at @INN_LifeScience for real-time updates!

-Data for 5 Top NASDAQ Biotech Stocks articles is retrieved each Friday at 10:00 a.m.
-PST using The Globe and Mail’s market data filter.
+Data for 5 Top NASDAQ Biotech Stocks articles is retrieved each Friday at 1:00 p.m.
+EST using Globe and Mail’s Stock Filter.
 Only companies with a market capitalization greater than $50 million and lower than $500 million prior to the week’s gains are included.
 Companies within the biotechnology and pharmaceutical sectors are considered.

 Securities Disclosure: I, Gabrielle Lakusta, hold no direct investment interest in any company mentioned in this article.